Dillirani20/hr-analytics-data/README.md

 # hr-analytics-data
-It is Power Bi project based on HR Analytics Data
+-> It is Power Bi project based on HR Analytics Data -> Includes total employees, male percentage, female percentage, due and not due for promotion and many more.